How to Kill the Angel Investor "Deal-Killers"

 Who is right?
 Probably both sides to a degree.

-With this problem in mind, I have developed a tool for raising money which addresses the concern that all angel investors have about their exit strategy.
-Indeed, it tackles it head on.
+With this problem in mind, I developed a tool for raising money that addresses the concerns that all angel investors have about investing.
+Indeed, it tackles them head on.
+In a nutshell, How Deal-makers Close Investors demolishes the big deal-killers:

+Revenue-based financing is finally emerging from the shadows and I have been one of its pioneers.
 This product consists of a book in pdf and an accompanying spreadsheet in Excel.
 Contained within the package is all the knowledge you need to be able to utilize this innovative financing instrument to close the deal with angel investors.
-The instrument, called a Revenue Royalty Certificate (RRC), is a loan structure which clearly demonstrates to the investor how and when they will recover both their principal and profit while also receiving an equity stake in the company.
+The instrument, called a Revenue Royalty Certificate (RRC) or Revenue Participation Certificate, is an off balance sheet loan which clearly demonstrates to the investor how and when they will recover both their principal and profit while also potentially receiving an equity stake in the company.

 However, the RRC is not just about benefits for the investor.
 This instruments also offers substantial benefits to the entrepreneur.
 I am referring to freedom and autonomy here.
 With an RRC, the investor is unlikely to interfere with your management style as long as the payments are being made on time.
-The RRC is a win-win.
+The RRC is a win-win for both parties.

-There are a few more bonus lessons contained within which reveal how sophisticated financiers select their target investors.
+There are a few more bonus lessons contained within which reveal how sophisticated financiers select their target investors and do deals.

 Will this work for a pure service business?